Perrine Simon-Nahum

 Perrine Simon-Nahum (born in 1960) is a contemporary French historian.

 Biography

 She is the daughter of Pr Pierre Simon.

-Holder of a doctorate in history (1989), Simon-Nahum is responsible for research at the CNRS (Centre de recherches historiques of the EHESS, Centre d'Approches Historiques du Monde contemporain) and associate member of the CRIA-EHESS.
+Holder of a doctorate in history (1989), Simon-Nahum is responsible for research at the CNRS (Centre de recherches historiques of the EHESS, Centre d'Approaches Historiques du Monde contemporain) and associate member of the CRIA-EHESS.
 Specializing in contemporary history, her research focuses on Judaism and the history of Jews in France.

 In 1989, she published a compilation of texts by Raymond Aron entitled Essais sur la condition juive contemporaine (reissued in 2007).
 She codirected a Dictionnaire critique de la République in 2002.
 At the same time, she is director of series at Éditions Grasset.